-Before gaining the Neurologist qualification, it is beneficial to learn about the structure and organization of the human nervous system.
-Getting knowledge of neuroanatomy will make it easier to study neurological disorders and diseases.
+Before gaining the Neurologist qualification, it is beneficial to learn about the structure and organisation of the human nervous system.
+Knowledge of neuroanatomy will make studying neurological disorders and diseases easier.

-It educates students about how thoughts, behaviour, and emotions are produced and how the information transfers from one nerve cell to another.
+It educates students about thoughts, behaviour, and emotions and how the information transfers from one nerve cell to another.

 Step 2: Become A Medical Practitioner